danielbodnar/awesome-stars/README.md

 ## deep-learning

+- [HumanSignal/label-studio](https://github.com/HumanSignal/label-studio) - Label Studio is a multi-type data labeling and annotation tool with standardized output format
+- [opencv/cvat](https://github.com/opencv/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
+Used and trusted by teams at any scale, for data of any scale.
+- [DeepLabCut/DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) - Official implementation of DeepLabCut: Markerless pose estimation of user-defined features with deep learning for all animals incl. humans
+- [UniversalDataTool/universal-data-tool](https://github.com/UniversalDataTool/universal-data-tool) - Collaborate & label any type of data, images, text, or documents, in an easy web interface or desktop app.
+- [vector-ai/vectorai](https://github.com/vector-ai/vectorai) - Vector AI — A platform for building vector based applications.
+Encode, query and analyse data using vectors.
+- [hegelai/prompttools](https://github.com/hegelai/prompttools) - Open-source tools for prompt testing and experimentation, with support for both LLMs (e.g. OpenAI, LLaMA) and vector databases (e.g. Chroma, Weaviate, LanceDB).
 - [CorentinJ/Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) - Clone a voice in 5 seconds to generate arbitrary speech in real-time
 - [ml-tooling/best-of-ml-python](https://github.com/ml-tooling/best-of-ml-python) - 🏆 A ranked list of awesome machine learning Python libraries.
 Updated weekly.
 - [keon/awesome-nlp](https://github.com/keon/awesome-nlp) - :book: A curated list of resources dedicated to Natural Language Processing (NLP)